One Reason You Should Wash Your Kitchen Linens Separately

 I asked cleaning pro Melissa Maker, author of Clean My Space.
 She is so meticulous about her linens, she makes sure they dry between uses (to prevent mildew).

 Turns out, you certainly can wash your dirty tea towels with your favorite cotton sundress and a bunch of T-shirts.
 However, Maker does not.
 She washes her kitchen linens separately.
 But it’s not for the reason you think.

-"The main reason I wash my kitchen linens separately is for ease of use," Maker confesses.
-As someone who's also meticulous about laundry, she's constantly separating her lights from her darks and gentle-cycle fabrics from those that can take the heat.
-Because she cycles through kitchen linens so often, she quickly creates a small load of laundry, all of which can be cleaned on the same settings.
-So it's easier to just dump her basket of linens straight into the washing machine than it is to carry the linens to the hamper in her closet and sort them.
+“The main reason I wash my kitchen linens separately is for ease of use,” Maker confesses.
+As someone who’s also meticulous about laundry, she’s constantly separating her lights from her darks and gentle-cycle fabrics from those that can take the heat.
+Because she frequently swaps out her linens, she quickly creates a small load of laundry, all of which can be cleaned on the same settings.
+So it’s easier to just dump her basket of linens straight into the washing machine than it is to carry the linens to the hamper in her closet and sort them.

 She builds up a load’s worth of kitchen towels and throws them all in together.
 This way, they all dry evenly and folding is a cinch.
 (I’ve heard from several moms over the years that it’s so much easier to wash and dry like items with like because then you don’t have to waste time digging through the pile when it comes to folding the clean stuff.)

 As long as you have a decent washer, it actually doesn’t matter if you wash your linens separately.
 But if it makes your life easier, you should do it!
 Maybe it’d be good incentive to wash them as often as you’re supposed to in the first place.